 Keep you informed of any changes we’re making to our services or terms which may affect you or be of interest to existing clients.

 When we’re using your data to contact you, we may do so by post, e-mail or phone.

 We may disclose your personal information to third parties if:

 We’re relying on trusted associate partners to deliver services to you on our behalf.
-In such cases, our associates are restricted to using your data for those purposes only and are bound to treat your data with the same levels of respect, due diligence and confidentiality as if they were working for Larry & Harry Ltd.
+In such cases, our associates are restricted to using your data for those purposes only and are bound to treat your data with the same levels of respect, due diligence and confidentiality as if they were working for Larry & Harry Communications.

 Retention of your data

 We have the right to keep and use any data you provide us with for as long as we think is necessary to be effective in the way we do business, providing it's still appropriate, up to date and potentially of legitimate interest to you.
 If you ever opt out, we will move your data to a suppression file.
 We may keep it there for as long as we think is necessary to make sure we don't message you again in future (unless you re-opt in).